therevelator/irongate-qa-navigator-platform/docs/DEPLOYMENT_FIXES_APPLIED.md

 **Issue: Build succeeds but site doesn't work**
 - Check if environment variables are set
-- Solution: Add DATABASE_URL and JWT_SECRET, then redeploy
+- Solution: Add DATABASE_URL and secrettoken, then redeploy

 **Issue: Database connection fails**
 - Check connection string is correct